AdobeDocs/app-builder/src/pages/guides/application_logging/azure_log_analytics.md

 1. Access to an Azure Log Analytics workspace.
 If you need to create one, then you can follow Azure's guide [here](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace).
 2. Local development setup for your App Builder application.
-3. AIO CLI version 8.2.0 or higher.
-Check by running `aio --version`.
+3. The latest version of AIO CLI.
+Check your version by running `aio --version`.
 To update run `npm install -g @adobe/aio-cli`.

 ## Steps to configure Log Forwarding